launchdarkly/openfeature-node-server/README.md

 This provider is designed primarily for use in multi-user systems such as web servers and applications.
 It follows the server-side LaunchDarkly model for multi-user contexts.
 It is not intended for use in desktop and embedded systems applications.

+This provider is a beta version and should not be considered ready for production use while this message is visible.

 # LaunchDarkly overview

 [LaunchDarkly](https://www.launchdarkly.com) is a feature management platform that serves over 100 billion feature flags daily to help teams build better software, faster.
 [Get started](https://docs.launchdarkly.com/home/getting-started) using LaunchDarkly today!